slds-lmu/wildlife-experiments-server/README.md

 		Kronenschlussgrad
 	...

-The second data set is the one, where depth estimation is applied.
+The second data set is the one where depth estimation is applied.
 It defaults to
 ```bash
 directories:
   raw_trap_data_dir: "../Images/Distance_Estimation/Red_Deer"
 ```
-and it is important that here also the folder contains foldes named after the location the image is taken at.
+and it is important that here also the folder contains folders named after the location the image is taken at.

 Example:
 Red_Deer